 Best Areas to Live in Queens

 With 178 square miles, Queens has dozens of neighborhoods with distinct personalities, cuisine, nightlife, and charm.
 Choosing a neighborhood that’s right for you (and your family) is all about finding what’s right for your budget, lifestyle, and commute.
-As you start looking, ask yourself these questions:

-Knowing your answers to these questions will make finding the best neighborhood to live in Queens much easier.
 While every neighborhood has something to offer, here are a few of our favorites, based on different lifestyles.

 Best Queens Neighborhoods for Families

 If you have a family, or simply prefer a more suburban feel, good schools, and an environment suited for family life, check out one of these Queens neighborhoods: